ENGR161-Team1/Proj2_FermModel_Team01/docs/getting-started.md

 # Getting Started

-**Version:** 0.6.1
+**Version:** 0.7.0

 This guide will help you install and start using the Ethanol Plant Model.

-## 🆕 What's New in v0.6.1
+## 🆕 What's New in v0.7.0

-Version 0.6.1 includes comprehensive documentation enhancements:
+Version 0.7.0 includes major architectural improvements:
-- **Detailed docstrings** for all methods with parameter types, units, and defaults
+- **Static methods** for core conversions - cleaner API and better performance
-- **Enhanced inline comments** explaining complex calculations
+- **Class-level density constants** - improved code organization and efficiency
-- **Physical principles** documented alongside mathematical operations
+- **Flexible output types** - choose between amounts, compositions, or both
-- **Better error documentation** with exception types and conditions
+- **Streamlined docstrings** - easier to read while maintaining clarity

-This makes learning and using the API much easier!
+See [API Reference](api-reference.md) for v0.7.0 migration guide!

 ## Installation